 • the person is absent on leave from an appropriate place, determined by the relevant Victorian Government minister, on any conditions determined by that minister, as if the person was subject to a custodial supervision order, and had been granted extended leave (s 73E(3)).

-An “appropriate place” is defined (at s 3 CMIUT Act) as “a designated mental health service, a residential treatment facility, or a residential institution”.
+An “appropriate place” is defined in section 3 of the CMIUT Act as “a designated mental health service, a residential treatment facility, or a residential institution”.

 Section 30 of the CMIUT Act provides for the emergency apprehension of people who are subject to a non-custodial supervision order.